 The role of Hampshire during World War One and the sacrifices made

-With 100 years since the last guns were fired during World War One, we remember the sacrifices Hampshire made
+With 100 years since the last guns were fired during World War One, we remember the sacrifices Hampshire made.
+Article first published in December 2018

 After more than four years of war, the guns fell silent at the eleventh hour of the eleventh day of the eleventh month.
 It was November 11th, 1918, 100 years ago, and the First World War was finally over after more than 1,500 days of attrition.
 What did the war’s prosecution and its end mean, however, to the county of Hampshire?